stefanherdy/Matlab-LSTM-VAE/README.md

 ```
 # Usage

 This repository contains only some code of my masters thesis.
-The data and some functions of the used library are not available, because the project was a company project and therefore the publication of the data is prohibited.
+The data and some functions of the used library are not available, because the project was a company project and therefore the publication of the data and some methods is prohibited.
 The main part of this repository, that can be used is the developed LSTM_VAE for outlier detection (VAE_Outl_LSTM.m)